 Eric and his team pride themselves on keeping applicants well informed throughout the entire loan process.
 Eric ensures that the lines of communication are always open for patients to initiate any questions they have along the way.
 He operates with a sense of purpose, flexibility and urgency to ensure that Fifth Season addresses the unique set of needs of each of our applicants.

 Eric has built his professional knowledge and customer expertise over the 10-plus years he has worked in the life insurance investment space.

 Giovanny Ramirez works behind the scenes at Fifth Season Financial.
 He diligently manages the information gathering processes between medical facilities and insurance carriers.
 Along with his team, he works with insurance companies and medical facilities to ensure that all records are in order.
 He takes care of all the paper work so that the process is smooth and stress free for applicants.
-Giovanny’s can-do mentality motivates him to do all that he can to make sure that every individual who applies gets a fair chance to qualify into the Funds for Living and Giving (FLAG) program.
+Giovanny’s can-do mentality motivates him to do all that he can to make sure that every individual who applies gets a fair chance to qualify into the FLAG program.

 Extremely compassionate and with a big heart, Giovanny gets to know Fifth Season’s clients on a personal level, understanding their stories, and circumstances, while sharing sincere words of hope and care.

 Professionally, Giovanny brings over 11 years of experience working for a diverse number of financial and investment related institutions.
 When Giovanny was presented with Fifth Season’s mission and service, he was immediately drawn to how helpful the program is for individuals enduring financial hardship.
 “I feel grateful that by working at Fifth Season, I can help make a difference in people’s lives.
 When you are dealing with a serious illness- the last thing you need is stress over finances.”